 |

-If the frequency is not between 255 and 500 MHz, the remote
+Note: If the frequency is not between 251 and 538 MHz, the

 2.

-the position of each of the three jumper locations in the remote
+Check the position of each of the three jumper locations in the

-are 3 jumper locations and two plastic jumpers in each remote.
+There are 3 jumper locations and two plastic jumpers in each

 Arrange the jumpers to match the table shown below.